CMMC Compliance for San Diego Defense Contractors

 How Stratify IT Structures CMMC Engagements

-CMMC cybersecurity compliance is not a single deliverable — it is a sequence of interdependent workstreams that need to be coordinated across IT, operations, HR, and leadership.
-Our engagement model is structured to reflect that complexity while keeping each phase clearly defined and measurable.
+CMMC cybersecurity compliance is not a single deliverable.
+It is a sequence of interdependent workstreams that need to be coordinated across IT, operations, HR, and leadership.
+Our project model is structured to reflect that complexity while keeping each phase clearly defined and measurable.

 1. Scoping & Initial Assessment: Define your CUI environment boundaries, identify in-scope systems and personnel, and conduct a gap analysis against all applicable NIST 800-171 controls.
 The output is a prioritized findings report that drives everything downstream.